MarcoArtiano/2025_structure_potential_temperature/code/README.md

 ```
 where `num` is the number of threads that you want to use for that session.
 Alternatively, you can also set `--threads=auto` to use a reasonable default number of threads for your system.

-The equations are defined inside the folder `PotentialTemperature/`,  as long as other utilities function.
+The equations are defined inside the folder `PotentialTemperature/`,  as well as other utility functions.

 Before running the simulations, please activate the project and instantiate, i.e., start Julia as described above and run the following code in the Julia REPL:
 ```julia